Best Hot Cajun Boudin Dip Recipe

 Instructions

-1. Preheat oven to 350° F and prepare a pie dish, medium-sized baking pan, or casserole with spray oil.
+1. Preheat oven to 350° F and prepare a pie dish, medium-sized baking pan, or casserole dish with spray oil.

 2. Split the skin of the boudin all the way down the length of the sausage and scoop out the filling into a small bowl.